 In Massachusetts, both professional regulatory boards and state law can restrict the name you can take for your PLLC.
 Like most other states, your name must include an appropriate designation, such as limited company, professional limited liability company, P.L.L.C., or PLLC.
 A full list can be found in the Massachusetts Limited Liability Company Act.

 You can search the Secretary of Commonwealth’s database to check if a name is currently in use.
 If you are unsure of your chosen name’s availability, contact the Corporate Division of the Massachusetts Secretary of State.

 Business Name Reservations

 Once you’ve found an available name, you may want to reserve it until you’re ready to file to ensure no one else claims it.
 The Secretary of the Commonwealth charges $30 to reserve a business name for 60 days.
-You can also avoid the hassle by choosing our name reservation service, which helps with the process and includes name checks.
 You should also check out potential website names for your Massachusetts PLLC.
 You can check domain name availability with ZenBusiness.